Meet the Faculty

 Donna Palermino, Lecturer in Legal Writing, BU Law

 Donna Palermino is a seasoned litigator and long-time adjunct professor at Suffolk Law School and CELOP.
-Her teaching expereince includes designing and teaching Legal English for Practitioners for CELOP, Consumer Protection Law at Suffolk Law School, Civil Liberties at Suffolk College of Arts and Sciences, and Antitrust Law and Legal Writiing and Analysis at Northeastern School of Law.
-A thirteen-year veteran of the Massachusetts Attorney General's Office, she has litigiated in both state and federal courts, including the U.S. Supreme Court, and worked at the National Association of Attorneys General as a U.S. Supreme Court Fellow.
-She served on the Board of Directors of the Massachusetts American Civil Liberties Union and currently serves on the the Advisory Boad of the Boston Chapter of the American Constitution Society, and the Steering Committee for Civil Rights and Civil Liberties at the Boston Bar Association.
+Her teaching experience includes designing and teaching Legal English for Practitioners for CELOP, Consumer Protection Law at Suffolk Law School, Civil Liberties at Suffolk College of Arts and Sciences, and Antitrust Law and Legal Writing and Analysis at Northeastern School of Law.
+A thirteen-year veteran of the Massachusetts Attorney General's Office, she has litigated in both state and federal courts, including the U.S. Supreme Court, and worked at the National Association of Attorneys General as a U.S. Supreme Court Fellow.
+She served on the Board of Directors of the Massachusetts American Civil Liberties Union and currently serves on the Advisory Board of the Boston Chapter of the American Constitution Society, and the Steering Committee for Civil Rights and Civil Liberties at the Boston Bar Association.

 Hillary Steinbrook, Lecturer in Legal Writing, BU Law